jessepav/lacygoill-wiki-backup/vim/autocmd.md

 purpose of `++once`.

 ##
+# When should I pass `<nomodeline>` to `:doautocmd`?

+Only when  the event  you're manually triggering  occurs automatically  when you load a new buffer.

+If you want to be sure, write this in `/tmp/vim.vim`:

+     " vi:sw=3

+Then, execute this command:

+     :setl ml mls=1 | au SomeEvent * setl sw=5
+                         ^^^^^^^^^
+                         replace with the name of the event you want to really test

+Finally, reload the buffer (`:e`), and ask Vim what is the local value of `'sw'`:

+     :echo &l:sw

+If the output is `5`, it means the modelines are processed *before* `SomeEvent`.
+If the output is `3`, it means the modelines are processed *after* `SomeEvent`.

+In the latter  case, you should not  pass `<nomodeline>` to `:do`,  so that your event –  triggered manually – has  the same effect  as if it had  been triggered automatically.

+Otherwise, you should pass `<nomdeline>` to `:do`.

+---

+In practice, I think you should use `<nomdeline>` for most events except these ones:

+    BufDelete
+    BufWipeout
+    BufUnload
+    BufNew
+    BufAdd
+    BufReadPre
+    Syntax
+    FileType
+    BufReadPost
+    BufEnter

+They are  all fired when you  load a new buffer,  and when used in  the previous test, they all give the output `3`.

+##
 # When several autocmds listen to the same event, in which order does Vim run them?

 In the order they were installed.